fromZeroToInf/Explorative-AD-in-Wind-Turbine-SCADA-Data-Using-an-AE/README.md

 You need to run the notebooks in the exact ordering as shown in the main folder.
 There is also more content on the folder further_content.
 After the last preprocessing step, you can delete the old .csv files and keep only the last versions in order to free disk space.

+# Troubleshooting - Replication of the Results
+After you completed the preprocessing, please run the notebooks  "further_content/new_pc_filtering.ipynb".
+It will update the pc filtering.